kid1carus/Coda-2-LESS-Compiler/README.md

 Improvements
 ------------

-If you have any ideas for how this plugin can work better, or any feature requests, please let me know by [opening an issue in the issue tracker](https://github.com/mjvotaw/Coda-2-LESS-Compiler/issues/new) or [emailing me](mailto:mike.votaw@thinkhappymedium.com).
+If you have any ideas for how this plugin can work better, or any feature requests, please let me know by [opening an issue in the issue tracker](https://github.com/mjvotaw/Coda-2-LESS-Compiler/issues/new).

 Change Log